nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 ### Getting data from Firebase
 Let's imagine that we were building a digital bookshelf that kept track of all of our favourite books.
 To start, let's add some data to our Firebase database.

 1. In your Firebase console, click the 'Database' tab.
-We're going to create a **realtime database** in.
+We're going to create a **realtime database**.
 Firebase REALLY wants you to make a Cloud Firestore one right now.
 Do not do that.
 Scroll past it until you see something like this:
 ![Firebase database tab](https://hychalknotes.s3.amazonaws.com/07-firebase-database-screenshot.png)

 1. Hit 'Create database'.